HomeCalculatorsEcologyCO₂ Breathing Emission Calculator

 Ecology

 Calculate how much CO₂ you exhale per day and year based on body weight and activity level.
-Understand your natural carbon output from breathing vs industrial emissions.
+Compare natural breathing output to industrial emissions.

 30200